back to top

 Installing an APK on a Chromebook

-• First download any apk from a trusted source.
+• First, download an APK from a trusted source.
 Ensure you have downloaded the x86_64″.
 As an example,

-• we will be installing CoDMobile (which you are likely to have saved the file in the Linux file directory; if not, then move it to the directory.)
+• We will be installing CoDMobile (for which you are likely to have saved the file in the Linux file directory; if not, then move it to the directory).

 • Now, it is likely to be installed successfully on your Chromebook.

 Now you can find the app on your Chromebook screen.
-We advise you to sideload the apk from a trusted app because sometimes APKs may come with vulnerabilities which can cause some serious damage to your chromebook.
+We advise you to sideload the APK from a trusted app because sometimes APKs may come with vulnerabilities that can cause serious damage to your Chromebook.